OUR RIVER AND TRAIL GUIDES

 Jeremy grew up in Tasmania, Australia before immigrating to New Zealand.
 Now calling Canada home he has a passion for exploring the backcountry with skis, boats and bikes.
 Jeremy has worked in several different fields including resource development and project management but always finds himself looking forwards to connecting with people in the outdoors.
 When not guiding on the Nahanni you might find him working at a backcountry ski lodge in the Columbia Mountains.
 Jeremy loves to play a tune or two around the campfire, so make sure to bring your harmonica or waterproof guitar!

 After a youth spent in the woods, hills and rivers of Western Alberta, Joel has made his home outside of Victoria, BC.
 An advocate for wild spaces and holding a BCOMM from the University of Calgary he is always looking for ways to increase the positive impact of the organizations he works with.
-When not exploring remote corners of BC you can find Joel surfing, reading or gardening with his wife.
+When not exploring remote corners of BC you can find Joel surfing, running, reading or gardening with his wife.
 His favourite paddling trip is the upper stretches of the Nahanni River which saves him from having to choose which part of the park he enjoys most!
 With a lifetime of experience in the Nahanni Joel continues to look forward to sharing the beauty, history and adventure of the North with you.

 James grew up in the High Park area of West Toronto, and began his paddling career at eight years of age after his father returned from a trip on the Nahanni River.
 Inspired by his experience, James' father sent him to canoe tripping camp in Temagami, ON where he went on to lead multiday canoe trips including some in the Yukon, and NWT.
 James attended Dalhousie University where he graduated with a Bachelor of Management.
 He now lives in Banff where he runs his own outdoor education business in winter.
 James is an avid paddler, hiker and skier, and looks forward to sharing his expertise with Nahanni river guests.